As the name suggests, the Beagle Shepherd is as the result of a cross between a Beagle and a German Shepherd.

-You have a dog here that is athletic and powerful in nature, and they are also exceptionally agile for their size.
-They are not as large as a German Shepherd but are a medium sized dog.
+You have a dog here that is athletic and powerful, and they are also exceptionally agile for their size.
+They are not as large as a German Shepherd but are a medium-sized dog.

 Their head is smaller in size than a German Shepherd, and it can look slightly out of proportion to the rest of their body.

-Their paws are also quite large in size, and their legs are extremely powerful especially with their hind legs.
+Their paws are also quite large, and their legs are extremely powerful especially with their hind legs.